 The Romanian grading system follows the Russian grading system, classifying routes from 1 (easy) to 6 (extremely difficult), with sub-divisions marked by A (easier) and B (harder).
 This enables 12 grades, ranging from 1A to 6B.
 However, this system does not illustrate the real technical difficulty of a route.
 There can be big differences between the routes of the same grade.

 The first nature reservation area, proposed by botanist Gyula Nyárádi Erasmus, was founded in 1927.
 Further work of botanist Alexandru Borza and speologist Emil Racoviţă resulted in the establishment of Retezat National Park in 1935 (as Romania's first NP).
 Its area exceeds 20,000 ha, with buffer zones adding up to more than 38,000 ha.
 Since 1980, Retezat National Park is a UNESCO Mand and Biosphere Reserve as well.

-Beginnig from May 2010, a small admission fee of 5 RON shall be paid upon entry into the National Park.
+Beginnig from May 2010, a small admission fee (as of 2014, 10 RON per person) shall be paid upon entry into the National Park.
 The ticket is valid for 7 days, independently of the number of entries within this period.
 The main NP visitor center is located by the road about halfway between Mălăieşti and Nucşoara villages.